ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 5. [Extra resources](#extra-resources)

 ## Introduction
-Augmented Reality is a very interesting space so obviously we wanted to try something with it.
+Augmented Reality is a very interesting space so naturally we wanted to do something with it.
-There are many frameworks for building cross platform AR/VR applications.
+There are many frameworks available for building cross platform AR/VR applications.
-We came across ViroReact which uses React and React Native to create immersive VR and AR applications using a single codebase for Android and iOS so we decided to give it a try.
+We came across ViroReact which uses React and React Native to create immersive VR and AR applications using a single codebase for Android and iOS.
+This persuaded us to give it a try.
 In one day, with some tweaking afterwards, we were able to create a simple app to show the status of a meeting room.